KageRedux/pythonprojects/README.md

 # pythonprojects - all created in VS Code
-  1. Palindrome checker
+  1. Palindrome checker - Check to see if a word can be read forwards and backwards
-  2. Salary Calculator
+  2. Salary Calculator - Figure out your yearly income
-  3. Temperature Converter
+  3. Temperature Converter - Figure out the temperature in °C & °F
      a.
 Update - 1.14.23 - Added Kelvin conversion